 These effects are tied not to AI itself, but to the system in which it operates.

-Today, AI mainly helps at the keyboard: it speeds up coding, improves quality, and increases individual effectiveness.
+Today, AI mainly helps at the keyboard, speeding up code writing, improving quality, and increasing personal productivity.

-But frustration, burnout, and delivery failures depend on processes, communication, team rituals, and decision-making methods, all of which go beyond a developer's individual work.
+But frustration, burnout, and delivery failures depend on processes, communication, team rituals, decision-making methods, and everything beyond a developer's individual work.

-Although a tool that removes routine tasks may seem to automatically reduce friction at work, the data show that friction is much more complex than simply automating repetitive actions.
+Although it may seem that a tool that removes routine tasks would automatically reduce friction at work, the data show that friction is a far more complex phenomenon than simple automation of repetitive actions.

 A number of studies indicate that a significant share of friction comes from processes that lie outside an individual developer's control.